Events & Trainings:

 - Serve simple breakfast items such as coffee, tea, juice, bagels, muffins, or pastries.

-- Be a COLLABORATIVE EFFORT between an agency program, such as a clubhouse, a local NAMI affiliate, the Regional Mental Health Board, etc.
+- Be a COLLABORATIVE EFFORT between an agency program, such as a clubhouse, the Regional Mental Health Board, etc.

 - Be creative!
 (Displaying clubhouse members’ art, for example, can be a great way to initiate conversation).

 - Focus on a couple of key issues (such as funding Supportive Housing and specific Community Services) you know will be important in the upcoming Legislative Session.